jarosser06/puppet-pxe/README.md

 TODO: Make an easy way to install new netboot images.

-Usage:
+#Usage:
+'''
 include pxe
+'''
 or
+'''
 include pxe { 'install_server':
   tftp_root     => '/srv/tftp',
 }

+## Menu
+'''
-# Default should work in most cases
+Default should work in most cases
+'''
 pxe::menu::header { 'menu': }
+'''

-# or you can change the menu title and timeout
+or you can change the menu title and timeout
+'''
 pxe::menu::header { 'menu':
   menu_title    => "Our PXE Boot Menu",
   menu_timeout  =>  500,